-Dive into app development by exploring existing apps that may serve similar users.
-Each group identifies a handful of apps that address the same topic they are working on, using those apps to help refine the app idea they will pursue.
+In this lesson, students dive into app development by exploring existing apps that may serve similar users.
+In groups, they identify a handful of apps that address the same topic they are working on, and use those apps to help refine the app idea they will pursue.